John McClurg

 John E. McClurg is an American security and counterintelligence professional.
 He spent his early career with the US government, serving as both a supervisory special agent and branch chief for the FBI as well as a deputy branch chief for the CIA.
 In these roles, McClurg was involved in the capturing of both Kevin Poulsen and Harold James Nicholson.
-Following his public service, he has served as a vice-president and Chief Security Officer for Lucent, Honeywell, Dell, and currently BlackBerry|Cylance.
+Following his public service, he has served as a vice-president and Chief Security Officer for Lucent, Honeywell, Dell, and BlackBerry|Cylance.

 Education

 John McClurg received his JD from Brigham Young University and became licensed to practice law through the Utah Bar Association.
 At Brigham Young he also earned a BA, BSc, and MA in Organizational Behavior, and he later pursued doctoral studies in Hermeneutics at the UNC-Chapel Hill and UCLA.